 My Soap BoxI’m exasperated by the high price of specialized technology for people with disabilities, and frustrated because government agencies, at least the ones I know about, frequently recommend the most expensive of all the available options.
 The people making the recommendations seem to have a one track mind, or possibly an agenda, never looking for free or low cost alternatives, and they are rarely knowledgeable about more recent products and software.
 Watch a New York Times video to understand what I mean about lower cost options.

 The current state of technology is demonstrated the video below.
-In six months 4,000 people have watched this video and I’ve gotten some very nice comments and emails; thank you.
+In less than nine months, over 7,000 people have watched this video and I’ve gotten some very nice comments and emails; thank you.
 Please sign the guest book to let me know what you think.

 My newest rantis with the public school systems in my area.
 The “technology specialists” seem to continue to suggest large, bulky devices of limited use, like the GoTalk9 and GoTalk20, when an ipad mini is close in price with so much more functionality, and the iPad has so many more uses than just to be an electronic replacement for picture exchange.
 Why use a device which can only have 20 phrases at a time, with 100 phrases in total when the iPad can have as many phrases and words as the user wants and is customizable for a new need, within seconds.
 Read about one family’s experiences helping their child “speak”.